How can I reach someone at Transracial Journeys?

 Who are the counselors?

 We have a varied and growing staff of counselors ranging in age, experience, and professional background, who provide positive role models and engaging leadership for our children.
+We actively recruit teen and adult adoptees who have experienced transracial adoption first-hand.
 We have at least one social worker on staff with experience working specifically with adopted and foster children.
-Several of our returning counselors are teachers experienced with children of various ages; some are college students; we actively recruit teen and adult adoptees who have experienced transracial adoption first-hand.
-All the counselors share a love of children, a commitment to the mission of the camp, an enthusiasm for creating a fun, caring, safe atmosphere, and an investment in helping to instill pride and confidence in our children through the contribution of their own perspectives and talents.
+Several of our returning counselors are teachers experienced with children of various ages, while some are college students.
+All the staff share a love of children, a commitment to the mission of the camp, an enthusiasm for creating a fun, caring, safe atmosphere, and an investment in helping to instill pride and confidence in our children through the contribution of their own perspectives and talents.

 Do you have a Counselor-In-Training (CIT) program?